Angélica Rivera: Early acting and modeling

 Rivera’s career began at the age of 17, when she won The Face of the Herald contest.
 She was a model in the video Ahora Te Puedes Marchar with Luis Miguel.
 She then filmed two TV and radio commercials, one for the United States and one for Japan, followed by the TNT video program hosted by Martha Aguayo.

 In 1989, Rivera received the opportunity to play a small part in the soap opera Dulce Desafío.
 This part was followed by many others on shows such as Simplemente Maria, Mi Pequeña Soledad and La Picara Soñadora.
 In 1991 Rivera was selected to play the scheming and opportunistic Silvana in Alcanzar una estrella II.
 In 1995, Rivera was chosen to give life to Regina Villarreal in La Dueña; alongside Francisco Gattorno.
-In 2003 she played a villain Marcia in the soap opera Mariana de la Noche, produced by Salvador Mejía.
+In 2003 she played a villain Marcia in the telenovela Mariana de la Noche, produced by Salvador Mejía.

 In 2007, Rivera had the lead role in the successful and popular novela Destilando amor as Gaviota, a young girl from the country who went to the big city to look for a better life.
 As a result of her work on this soap, Rivera is frequently referred to in popular media as "La Gaviota".